MegaNAD60/useParams_hook/Readme.md

 </Routes>
 ```
 The created route path has a placeholder as **id** in front colon.
 What the placeholder does is that react router will dynamically match the route to a url that matches /product/:id pattern in its path.
 For instance, if a url path takes in an id of 1, the url path will be product/1.
-* Next Creates Product.js file in components folder, containing products informations in an array.
-Each product should have a unique Id that represent our parameters.
+* Next Creates Product.js file in components folder, containing products information in an array.
+Each product should have a unique Id that  represents our parameters.
 Codes below
 ```
 const Products = [
     {